CringeTord/CringeTord/README.md

 I have DIAGNOSED adhd , dyslexia and dyscalculia , be paitent with me .

-I'm in the E.T.Team server! come find me there .
+I'm in the E.T.Team discord server! come find me there .

 expendable from pressure fictionkin .

-if you ever find me with a Tourist Doorsman , thats just my lovely husbands hehe .
+if you ever find me with a Tourist Doorsman , thats just my lovely husband hehe .

 PROSHIPPERS/MAPS/ZOOZ/PEDOS/NAZIS/ZEAL OR REN SUPPORTERS